SunflowerAries/xv6/guide/Lab4 Multiprocessor and Lock.md

 In an SMP system, each CPU has an accompanying local APIC (LAPIC) unit.
 The LAPIC units are responsible for delivering interrupts throughout the system.
 The LAPIC also provides its connected CPU with a unique identifier.
 In this lab, we make use of the following basic functionality of the LAPIC unit (in kern/lapic.c):

-- Reading the LAPIC identifier (APIC ID) to tell which CPU our code is currently running on (see cpunum()).
+- **Reading the LAPIC identifier (APIC ID) to tell which CPU our code is currently running on (see cpunum())**.
-- Sending the STARTUP interprocessor interrupt (IPI) from the BSP to the APs to bring up other CPUs (see lapic_startap()).
+- **Sending the STARTUP interprocessor interrupt (IPI) from the BSP to the APs to bring up other CPUs (see lapic_startap()).**

 A processor accesses its LAPIC using memory-mapped I/O (MMIO).
 In MMIO, a portion of physical memory is hardwired to the registers of some I/O devices, so the same load/store instructions typically used to access memory can be used to access device registers.
 You've already seen one IO hole at physical address 0xA0000 (we use this to write to the VGA display buffer).
 The LAPIC lives in a hole starting at physical address 0xFE000000 (32MB short of 4GB),  and we have established a map here.
 If not, please return to lab2.

 ### 4.2.1 Application processor bootstrap

-Before booting up APs, the BSP should first collect information about the multiprocessor system, such as the total number of CPUs, their APIC IDs and the MMIO address of the LAPIC unit.
+Before booting up APs, the BSP should first collect information about the multiprocessor system, such as **the total number of CPUs, their APIC IDs and the MMIO address of the LAPIC unit**.
 The mp_init() function in kern/mpconfig.c retrieves this information by reading the MP configuration table that resides in the BIOS's region of memory.

 The boot_aps() function (in kern/init.c) drives the AP bootstrap process.
 APs start in real mode, much like how the bootloader started in boot/boot.S, so boot_aps() copies the AP entry code (kern/mpentry.S) to a memory location that is addressable in the real mode.
 Unlike with the bootloader, we have some control over where the AP will start executing code; we copy the entry code to 0x7000 (MPENTRY_PADDR), but any unused, page-aligned physical address below 640KB would work.

-After that, boot_aps() activates APs one after another, by sending STARTUP IPIs to the LAPIC unit of the corresponding AP, along with an initial CS:IP address at which the AP should start running its entry code (MPENTRY_PADDR in our case).
-The entry code in kern/mpentry.S is quite similar to that of boot/boot.S.
+After that, boot_aps() activates APs one after another, by **sending STARTUP IPIs to the LAPIC unit of the corresponding AP, along with an initial CS:IP address at which the AP should start running its entry code (MPENTRY_PADDR in our case)**.
+The entry code in **kern/mpentry.S is quite similar to that of boot/boot.S**.
 After some brief setup, it puts the AP into protected mode with paging enabled, and then calls the C setup routine mp_main() (also in kern/init.c). boot_aps() waits for the AP to signal a CPU_STARTED flag in cpu_status field of its struct CpuInfo before going on to wake up the next one.

 ### 4.2.2 Per-CPU state and initialization